TAAPArthur/MPXManager/README.md

 will use to raise our target.
 The function searches for the first window to match a given rule and raises it.
-We pass in the targetWindowRule to match out desired window static Rule alwaysOnTopRuleRule={NULL,0, BIND(findAndRaiseLazy,&targetWindowRule)};
+We pass in the targetWindowRule to match out desired window

+static Rule alwaysOnTopRuleRule={NULL,0, BIND(findAndRaiseLazy,&targetWindowRule)};

 // We want this Rule to be applied everytime a window is raised.
-Any time a window's size, position or stacking order change (or when it is first detected), all onWindowMove rules are triggered, so lets add our rule there appendRule(onWindowMove,&targetWindowRule);
+Any time a window's size, position or stacking order change (or when it is first detected), all onWindowMove rules are triggered, so lets add our rule there.

+appendRule(onWindowMove,&targetWindowRule);
 ```
 For more examples see settings.c for all the defaults

-# Install
-`make install`
-#  Run
+# License
-mpxmanager
+MIT